parisrb/how_tos/README.md

 how_tos
 =======

-Some How-Tos, currently about event, meetup, conference and community organisation.
+Some How-Tos, currently about event, meetup, conference and community organization.